Is It Okay to Have Multiple Job Interviews

 Use Offers Responsibly

 An offer gives you leverage to negotiate.
-Use it to clarify terms that matter—salary, relocation assistance, flexible work, or professional development.
+Use it to clarify terms that matter—salary, relocation assistance, flexible work, professional development.
 Never invent an offer or exaggerate terms.
 If you want a company to match aspects of another offer, be factual and polite.

 Focus on Total Value